 Sell Unnecessary Assets

 Do you have any assets that you no longer need?
 If so, consider selling them off to help pay down your debt.
 It includes office furniture, equipment, or even your company vehicle.
 Every little bit helps!
 Also, avoid taking on new debt while trying to pay off existing debt.
-You can free up some cash flow towards your debt by selling the unneeded assets.
+You can free up some cash flow toward your debt by selling the unneeded assets.
 You may also consider leasing equipment instead of buying it outright.

 Make Minimum Payments

 Paying in small increments may be the best way to go.
 It helps you free up some cash flow to reinvest it back into your business.
 Try to find ways to make more money to put more towards your debt.
 Also, consider summing up small amounts regularly to make a dent in what you owe.
 Decide a time at which you must pay some amount.
 It could be every day, every week, or even every month.
 You can also check for financial ways to make your payments more manageable.
 See if you can negotiate better terms with your creditors, such as a lower interest rate.
 The key is to make it easy to make your payments on time.

 Develop a Plan to Increase Your Income

 If you’re having trouble making ends meet, it may be time to bring in some extra income.
 There are many epic ways to do this, such as:

 - Taking on additional clients or projects.

 - Collaborating with other businesses in your industry (suppose you sell home decor, collaborate with furniture or rug sellers like RugKnots or Home Depot).

 - Offering new products or services.